 ⚓ Companies and employees

-Are you an employee or worker and need support and advice in times of Corona?
+You are an employee and need support and advice in times of Corona?
 Would you like to find out about current industry regulations?
-You can get help here.
+Here you can get help.

 Business development Jena